 7. Prior to reinstatement, an employee may be subject to a reference or background check based upon the department's policies and procedures or another legitimate reason.
 (See Policy U204 Reference and Background Checks.)

 8. If the employee is reinstated, the employee's service will be bridged to the original hire date.

-9. An employee on an approved personal leave of less than 12 consecutive months may request an extension of the leave for up to a total of 12 consecutive months by submitting a completed Personal Leave of Absence form detailing the reason for extension.
+9. An employee on an approved personal leave of less than 12 consecutive months may request an extension of the leave for up to a total of 12 consecutive months by submitting a completed Personal Leave of Absence form detailing the reason for the extension request.

-11. There may be instances of University departments that reduce or suspend operations at the end of an academic term or year.
+11. Some University departments may reduce or suspend operations at the end of an academic term or year.
 Employees in these departments may be placed on a Personal Leave of Absence during the period of reduced or suspended operations.
 Affected employees may use their vacation and personal holiday accrual balances until they have been exhausted.
 Individuals in this situation may elect to continue medical, vision and dental insurance as follows: the first three months will be at the employee’s current rate, and the remaining 15 months will be at the full COBRA rate.

 1. An employee on a Personal Leave of Absence may elect to continue medical and dental insurance at COBRA rates for up to 18 months.

-2. Life, and personal accident insurance may be maintained at the employee's option.
+2. Life and personal accident insurances may be maintained at the employee's option.